joinpursuit/ac15-bootcamp/assignment.md

 _If you were in the afternoon workshop:_
 The form is due 11:30PM on Sunday, May 17.
 Please complete [this form](https://c4qnyc.wufoo.com/forms/m1udli9s1vp3bvm/)

 Please pay attention to the deadlines.
-Submissions will not be accepted after
+Submissions will not be accepted after the deadline.

 Things you *will* be evaluated on.
 =